Skip to main content

 Bytes, Text, JSON cache the body after the first read.
 GetHeader / GetHeaders look up case-insensitively against the lowercase keys.

-History is the list of intermediate redirects you went through.
+History is the list of intermediate redirects the request went through.
 Each entry has StatusCode, URL, and Headers.

 Idiomatic patterns